MicrosoftDocs/winrt-api/windows.devices.haptics/simplehapticscontroller_sendhapticfeedbackforplaycount_378377622.md

 The number of times to repeat the haptic feedback.

 ### -param replayPauseInterval
-The time period between feedback cycles, expressed in 100-nanosecond units.
+The time period between feedback cycles, expressed in 100-nanosecond units (1 = 100ns).

 ## -remarks